intelpen/DNA-Sequencing-with-nanopores/README.md

 # DNA-Sequencing-with-nanopores
 This repository contains an analysys software for NanoPore based DNA Sequencing.

-This software is based and extends on my previous work in Drndic's Lab at Univeristy Of Pennsylvania.
+This software is based on my previous work in Drndic's Lab at Univeristy Of Pennsylvania.
 This work might be at some point continued by Goeppert(http://gppert.com/)

 The software should be able to detect events in raw or Chimera format.
 This version is implemented in Matlab, but should work also on Octave.